About

 That's the through-line.
 Thirty years of finding value where others haven't looked.

-He raised and deployed approximately $45 million across three venture funds at Kolohala Ventures in Honolulu.
-He co-founded and led companies in energy management, precision health, and biosafety.
-In 2023 he joined BioEnergy Development Inc. as Chief Operating Officer, where he helped develop the waste-to-carbon infrastructure model that became the foundation for Opala Energy.
+He raised and deployed approximately $45 million across three venture funds at Kolohala Ventures in Honolulu, and co-founded and led companies in energy management, precision health, and biosafety.
+As Chief Operating Officer of BioEnergy Development, he helped prove the waste-to-carbon infrastructure model — then moved to Opala Energy to finance and own the assets that model makes possible.

 The thesis isn't borrowed.
 It's biographical.